 I arrived to check in at one of my favorite New York City hotels, only to be disappointed that the hotel was under extensive renovation.
 Instead of walking into a beautiful lobby, a sanctuary from the hustle and bustle on the street, I experienced unfinished construction and the smell of sawdust and paint.
-Their cool and trendy bar that was usually packed with “beautiful people,” was temporarily cut down to about a quarter of its size with very few customers.
+Their cool and trendy bar which was usually packed with “beautiful people,” was temporarily cut down to about a quarter of its size with very few customers.

 As I approached the front desk, the always friendly staff greeted me with a smile.
 It was hard to be upset with the situation when the staff was so friendly and upbeat.
 Still, there was internal confusion in my mind.
 I had planned to invite my group back to the hotel for a drink later that night, and I could tell this wasn’t going to be the experience that I had planned for.
 Should I try and find another hotel or stay here?